What Are Pearly Penile Papules?

 No.

-PPP are not an STI and cannot be passed to a sexual partner.
+PPP are not a sexually transmitted infection and cannot be passed to a partner through sex, skin contact or intimacy.

-If STI worries are driving your searches, our guide Is It an STD?
-PPP vs Warts, Herpes & Other Conditions explains the key differences.
+Read more: Is It an STD?
+PPP vs Warts, Herpes & Other Conditions

 PPP vs Other Conditions